 Washington D.C. and more than 30 states offer a deduction based on the amount you save each year.
 For example, if you live in Arizona, you are entitled to a tax break for investing in any 529 savings plan in the country, but if you live in New Mexico, you will only receive a deduction for investing in the state of New Mexico’s 529 Savings Plan.
 Some states, like California, offer no state deduction for investing in a 529 savings plan.

 There are a variety of fees associated with 529 plans, including an account opening fee, annual fee, and other plan fees.
 Before enrolling in a savings program, research all of the possible account fees and weigh them against the growth of your plan.
 Some states waive plan fees.
 Utah and Illinois are two states with the lowest fees for their 529 plans.

 You can purchase a direct-sold plan or use an advisor, which will require a fee, but may be worth the peace of mind if you don’t have the time to do research.
 In most cases, it’s best to do your homework and purchase a direct-sold plan, particularly if you have knowledge or experience investing.

 Do you want to use a plan that offers a wide variety of investments or perhaps one that is FDIC-insured?
 It’s important to be comfortable with your plan’s investment options before signing up for the risks associated with the plan.

 Some plans stand out for getting consistently high marks.
-The Utah's My 529 Plan stands out because of ease-of-use and the ability for grandparents to easily contribute and low fees.
+The Utah's My529 Plan stands out, because of ease of use, the ability for grandparents to easily contribute and low fees.
 Illinois’ Bright Start 529 College Savings Program is also a popular option due to low fees.